 To bottom water my plants- I put them into a tray filled with distilled water and allow them to drink as much water as they want, which takes about an hour or so.

-Not only will this lessen the moisture on the top layer of the soil-but it allows each plant to drink what they require.
+This will lessen the moisture on the top layer of the soil, but it allows each plant to drink what they require.
 No overwatering!
 Bonus!

 2) Add soil covers